Mesh LogoMesh

 }

-Then, we get client's wallet address and UTXOs:
+Get the client's address and UTXOs:

 const recipientAddress = await wallet.getChangeAddress();